Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 ### F8: Cavern

 <em> The tunnel opens into a lantern-lit, packed-dirt chamber, where the cause of the stench becomes apparent.
 A dozen bodies lie strewn across the floor, all wearing the clothes of farmers.
 Many of their limbs have been cleanly removed and set into a sizable pile on the far side of the cavern.
-In the centre of the room, a young woman is singing.</em>
+In the centre of the room, a young woman is singing. </em>

 The bodies are the farmers missing from the surrounding farms, save for **Kianna**.
 They've been killed and dismembered by the soul shaker.

-**Kianna.** The young woman is **Kianna** (chaotic neutral, human **commoner**).
-She looks like she's in a dream state, and she holds a knife loosely, but her eyes aren't crimson like those of the other farmers. **Kianna** stops singing as soon as she notices the characters and says, "Please go.
+**Kianna.** (chaotic neutral, human **commoner**) looks like she's in a dream state, and she holds a knife loosely, but her eyes aren't crimson like those of the other farmers. **Kianna** stops singing as soon as she notices the characters and says, "Please go.
 You shouldn't be here."
 If the characters speak with **Kianna**, she drifts between fearfully urging them to leave and coaxing them to stay and meet her friend, Culley, her mood and manner shifting erratically.
 Use the following points to guide the conversation:

 - **Kianna** confirms she's the person the party seeks.
 She's saddened at any talk of **Aunt Dellie** having sent the characters to find her.
 - She speaks brightly of how Culley finally came back to her after she lost him in Cradlelace Lake.
 It was so good to hear his voice again!